• Home

 Step 3 Lay two or more (have extra in case they snap) framing rods round the peg board and leave to set with an overlap of at least 6 inches /15 cm with the join on the long side.

+Once they have set pare down the inside of the thicker end as shown Take a sliver off the outside of the thinner end and neaten.
+Lay them together with the thicker end on the outside.
 Take a fine rod and lash together tightly starting in the middle with the tip sandwiched between the rods, working to the right and back and then to the left and back, finishing in the middle with the end of the rod pushed through between the rods tightly.
-Trim.
+Trim. |

 Step 4 Now you are ready to make the mudag.
 Lash the framing rods together at each end using the God's Eye.